marigold-dev/training-nft-1/README.md

 └──────────┴──────────────────────────────────────┴───────┴──────────────────┴────────────────────────────────┘
 ```

-**:tada: Hooray!
-We have finished the backend :tada:**
+**:tada: We have finished the backend! :tada:**

-# :performing_arts: NFT Marketplace front
+## :performing_arts: NFT Marketplace front

-## Get the react boilerplate
+### Get the react boilerplate

-To win time, we have a [boilerplate ready for the UI](https://github.com/marigold-dev/training-nft-1/tree/main/reactboilerplateapp)
+To save time, we have a [boilerplate ready for the UI](https://github.com/marigold-dev/training-nft-1/tree/main/reactboilerplateapp)

-Copy this code into your folder (:warning: assuming you have cloned this repo, and your current path is `$REPO/training`)
+Copy this code into your folder (:warning: assuming you have cloned this repo and your current path is `$REPO/training`)

 ```bash
 cp -r ../reactboilerplateapp/ ./app